ChocZeChoc/Recipe/pages/Recipe.md

 	- Things to know
 		- #kaphrao and #horapha are both Thai basil but they are not the same, read which tag it has.
 			- Common name for #kaphrao is Holy basil, used more often.
-			- And for #horapha is Thai basil
+			- And for #horapha common name is Thai basil
 			- For baking try to use kosher salt if possible
 		- [[Unit]]
 			- All units are measured in Metric scale